syncthing/docs/users/faq.rst

 By default, Syncthing will look for a directory ``gui`` inside the Syncthing home folder.
 To change the directory to look for themes, you neeed to set the STGUIASSETS environment variable.
-To get the concrete directory, run syncthing with the ``-paths`` paremeter.
+To get the concrete directory, run syncthing with the ``-paths`` parameter.
 It will print all the relevent paths, including the "GUI override directory".

 To add e.g. a red theme, you can create the file ``red/assets/css/theme.css``